trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - [FreeBSD NGINX Performance](https://devinteske.com/wp/freebsd-nginx-performance/)
 - [Why did Netflix use NGINX and FreeBSD to build their own CDN?](https://www.youtube.com/watch?v=KP_bKvXkoC4)

+NGINX means connections as follows (the following status information is provided by `ngx_http_stub_status_module`):

+- **Active connections** - the current number of active (open) client connections including waiting connections and connections to backends
+  - **accepts** - the total number of accepted client connections
+  - **handled** - the total number of handled connections.
+Generally, the parameter value is the same as `accepts` unless some resource limits have been reached (for example, the `worker_connections` limit)
+  - **requests** - the total number of client requests
+- **Reading** - the current number of connections where NGINX is reading the request header
+- **Writing** - the current number of connections where NGINX is writing the response back to the client (reads request body, processes request, or writes response to a client)
+- **Waiting** - the current number of idle client connections waiting for a request, i.e. connection still opened waiting for either a new request, or the keepalive expiration (actually it is Active - (Reading + Writing))

+  > Waiting connections those are keepalive connections.
+They are usually not a problem.
+But if you want lower the number reduce `keepalive_timeout`.

 ##### Event-Driven architecture